AMAN-ARABZADEH/phonebook-python-JSON-test/README.md

 ## License

-This project is licensed under the MIT License - an open-source license that promotes the free use, modification, and distribution of software.
-This means you're free to use, modify, and distribute this software as you see fit, provided you include the original copyright notice and disclaimers.
+This project is licensed under the MIT License - [LICENSE](LICENSE).

-For more details, please refer to the [LICENSE](LICENSE) file in this repository.